serkanalgur/cmb2-field-faiconselect/README.md

 ## Description
 Font Awesome icon selector for powerful custom metabox generator [CMB2](https://github.com/WebDevStudios/CMB2 "Custom Metaboxes and Fields for WordPress 2")

 You can use as field type in CMB2 function file.
 Add a new field, set type to `faiconselect` and add font awesome icons to options (look Usage for examples).
 Plugin uses [jQuery Font Picker](https://codeb.it/fonticonpicker/) for creating a icon selector.

+Plugin uses Font Awesome 4.7.0 for icons and selector.

 ### ScreenShot
 ![Image](screenshot-1.png?raw=true)